quangis/gis_workflow_generation/README.md

 # GIS workflow generation

-1. Paste `APE-0.9.1.jar` in this directory.
-2. Run `run.sh`.
+1. Run `run.sh`.
-3. It will create workflows (with figures) in separate folders for all questions.
+2. It will create workflows (with figures) in separate folders for all questions.

 To update the tool descriptions and taxonomy, replace the `GISTaxonomy.rdf`, `GISTaxonomy_fl.rdf`, `ToolDescription_ct.json`, and `ToolDescription_ct_fl.json` files with newly generated ones.

 Here's a short explanation of what each file/directory is here for:

+- `APE-0.9.1.jar`: APE jar.
+See [its repository](https://github.com/sanctuuary/APE)
 - `run.sh`: Bash script for easily running all synthesis.
 - `clean.sh` Bash script for easily removing all output produced by APE.
 - `evaluation/evaluation.csv`: A table with synthesized workflows used in the paper, and evaluations of them using our classification scheme.